 Ways a Remote Microsoft Dynamics implementation Increases Success and Reduces Risk

-There is one area of society where we regularly teach complex ideas and expect people to successfully understand it and apply it in the real world: college.
+There is one area of society where we regularly teach complex ideas and expect people to successfully understand them and apply them in the real world: college.
 The goals of a College course are not the same as those of a Microsoft Dynamics implementation, but they are similar.

 - You divide the Microsoft Dynamics implementation into “streams,” and focus on both training and setting up the system in each stream.